kzys/notes/en/90s-gui.md

-# 90's GUI is the best
+# 90's GUI may be the best

 https://serenityos.org/